 But instead of refining and updating the wacvst post as intended, I finally came to a more decent conclusion.
 Actually bringing back a three years old idea of mine and improving it so I can share it with you, would be the only way to go in using the smoothest and easiest to setup method of having Win VST plugins in the mix as well.

-Prepared and tested on a fresh 10.6.8 install.
-It should work with Lion and ML as well but functionality with 10.7.x/10.8.x needs to be confirmed by users first, so any Lion/ML related issues are not the subject of this post.
-Please take note that functionality with various DAWs is also something I won't cover and discuss apart from generic guidelines.
+Initially prepared and tested successfully on 10.6.8 and later on 10.8.5.
+Based on your feedback it should work on Mavericks as well.
+Please take note that functionality with various DAWs is something I won't cover and discuss apart from generic guidelines.
 It should work with any DAW and it's up to you how you set it up.
 And I won't discuss any stuff that's already covered in this tutorial so please read it thoroughly before asking any questions.

 Patience is your best friend.
-In reading thoroughly that is, not in the actual time it takes to set this up which shouldn't be more than half an hour at most.
-So what might look confusing at first will reveal itself to you as you go along as being easy as pie and I'm confident you will be happy with the outcome.
+In reading thoroughly, not in the actual time it takes to set this up which shouldn't be more than half an hour at most.
+It might look confusing at first but I'm confident you will be happy with the outcome.
 Let's get started:

 (in the event of developer links being down or taken off, all links provided here are direct download links to copies of the original files, hosted on dropbox)